hobbsAU/terraform-hetzner-hcloud/examples/server/README.md

-# Example - Server Provisioning on hcloud
+# Example: Server provisioning on hcloud

 ## Description
 The example in this directory will provision a server instance on Hetzner Cloud.
 Only the server resource is configured.